what is niNe inch Nails?

 Despite its $300 price tag, all 2500 copies of the ultra deluxe limited edition sold out within a day of going on sale and the large amount of traffic to nin.com crashed the servers leading to the site having to go down for maintenance.
 Trent posted the following in response:

-NIN’s eighth album, The Slip, was released completely free on nin.com on May 5th 2008.
+NIN’s eighth album, The Slip (Halo 27), was released completely free on nin.com on May 5th 2008.
 The 10 track album was written, recorded, mixed, mastered and had its art design completed in less than two months.
 Trent stated he viewed the album as “more of a sketch than an artwork,” due to its extremely fast production time.
 Similar to Ghosts I-IV , each song on The Slip, has its own artwork that represents it and every download came with a PDF of the artwork.

 Later that year a CD version of the album was released, limited to 250,000 copies [I have no. 64,581] Each came with a DVD of NIN performing during rehearsals, a physical booklet and a set of 3 stickers.
 A vinyl version would also be released, but this version wasn’t numbered.